ekral/Utb.PizzaKiosk/README.md

 # Utb.PizzaKiosk

-"This repository has been moved to a new location.
-Please visit [FAI/tree/master/AF/src/Utb.PizzaKiosk](https://github.com/ekral/FAI/tree/master/AF/src/Utb.PizzaKiosk) for the latest updates."
+**This repository has been moved to a new location.
+Please visit [FAI/tree/master/AF/src/Utb.PizzaKiosk](https://github.com/ekral/FAI/tree/master/AF/src/Utb.PizzaKiosk) for the latest updates.**

 Pizzeria Self-Service Kiosk - Student project for AP3AF and AK3AF courses.